Table of Contents

 - Test Data Management: Managing test data is crucial for comprehensive testing.
 Ensuring the availability of the right data sets, data privacy, and compliance with regulations pose additional challenges.
 TEMS should include provisions for efficient test data management to avoid bottlenecks in the testing process.

-To overcome the challenges in environment management, organizations are adopting automation frameworks within their DevOps lifecycles.
+To overcome the challenges in Test Environment Management, organizations are adopting automation frameworks within their DevOps lifecycles.
 An automation framework enables the automation of various tasks related to environment management, ensuring efficiency and reliability.
 Key areas covered by an automation framework include:

 - Environment Provisioning and Configuration: Automation streamlines the process of setting up and configuring environments.
 It enables quick and accurate provisioning of necessary hardware, software, and network configurations required for testing.